Frequently Asked Questions

 What's included in the $99 annual fee?

-Everything: a registered office address in North Carolina, same-day document scanning and forwarding, compliance reminders and alerts, online document portal access, and privacy protection through use of our address on public filings.
+Everything: a registered office address in North Carolina, lawsuit imaging service for North Carolina, compliance reminders and alerts, online document portal access, and privacy protection through use of our address on public filings.
 No setup fees, no hidden charges.

 How quickly do you forward documents?